MarkusBordihn/BOs-Adaptive-Performance-Tweaks/spawn/README.md

 ### ✔️Supported Mods

-This is a list of the currently supported mods within the config file for individual spawn settings.
+This is a list of the currently supported mods with a custom spawn file for individual spawn settings.

 - ✅ [Alex's Mobs][alexmobs]
 - ✅ [Aquaculture 2][aquaculture]
 - ✅ [Mekanism Additions][mekanismadditions]
 - ✅ [Quark][quark]
+- ✅ [Tinkers' Construct][tinkersconstruct]
 - ✅ [Untamed Wilds][untamedwilds]

+You can adjust the spawn settings over the `adaptive_performance_tweaks/spawn/*.toml` config files.

 ## 🚀Install additional Optimization